Country Memories

-Country Memories is the 33rd studio album by Jerry Lee Lewis, released on Mercury Records in 1977.
+Country Memories is a studio album by American musician and pianist Jerry Lee Lewis, released on Mercury Records in 1977.
+It peaked at No. 21 on Billboard's Top Country Albums chart.

 Background

 By 1977, Lewis's long relationship with Mercury Records and producer Jerry Kennedy was coming to an end.
 He had signed with Smash, a division of Mercury, in 1963 and in 1968 began an incredible run on the country charts with 17 Top 10 hits, including four chart toppers, but by the mid-seventies his albums were beginning to sound overproduced and stale as the hits dried up.
 Years of constant touring, boozing, and pill popping had also caught up to Lewis, who would begin to have ongoing health problems (such as bleeding ulcers and stomach tears) for the first time in 1977.
 His voice had also grown noticeably hoarse.
 He was still very much in-demand as a performer, making guest appearances on the late-night TV show The Midnight Special and selling out shows, but he would only record one more album for Mercury, 1978's Jerry Lee Keeps Rockin'.